Introduction: Make Your Own Gingy Cookie Cutter

 This tutorial will show how to make a Gingy cookie cutter from scratch.
 Then I will show you how to make my delicious gingerbread cookie recipe.
-Last but not least for a little fun I will bring him to life in his very own music video using simple stop motion animation.

 Step 1: Making the Custom Cookie Cutter